-However if you look at what we’re doing with Solara, we provide a SIM card that provides the crypto proof of the solar production in the solar panels installation, from the insulation event through its whole production lifecycle and to its eventual decommissioning.
+However, if you look at what we’re doing with Solara, we provide a SIM card that provides the crypto proof of the solar production in the solar panel installation, from the insulation event through its whole product lifecycle and to its eventual decommissioning.
 We want to track that asset and provide the crypto proofs.
 We call it the proof of fusion – this is really our approach that’s different to proof of work and it’s different than proof of stake because every asset is creating unique crypto proofs.

-Jussi: Great! that’s something very different than what I’ve seen a lot of in this area at the moment.
+Great!
+That’s something very different than what I’ve seen in this area at the moment.

-Leon: We really have three prongs that we’re trying to kind of satisfy.
-First, market entry model: there’s sort of a no-fly zone on solar farms around community engagements – remote communities and communities of about 5,000 people or less.
-50 kilowatts to maybe 40 megawatts are the solar farms that don’t get real attention from the the bigger end of town – the Macquarie Bank and the more sophisticated finances.
-What happens is that the smaller solar farms are really struggling to get the equity plus the debt ratios kind of working right so that they can capitalize the build requirements for their solar farms.
-By us using our project asset tokens so the tokens provide the financial returns to this kind of community we can engage in a type of securitized debt model.
-We have a Solara token that turns on the infrastructure like a smart card turns on a set-top box, and we have a way that if you want to engage in a project – and if you’re a project of one and it’s a developer with ten solar panels on his own little garage then that’s a project asset token that he could use for his own test and trial.
-However if you’re going to organize a community of projects either a virtual power plant or a solar garden for community then depending on the size of that the product might become a financial product and typically this is called a security token in the nomenclature of the industry.
+However, if you’re going to organize a community of projects either a virtual power plant or a solar garden for the community, then depending on the size of that, the product might become a financial product and typically this is called a security token in the nomenclature of the industry.
 Now depending on that it may need regulation, so we’re navigating how to do that and we’re targeting solar communities first, solar farms second.
 Then really our residential bundle is for virtual power plants where communities act in concert with demand response programs in order to be rewarded for their green behavior and for having a battery at home that is available for dispatch.

-In our projects instead of it being called asset generation we call it a project asset token so we’re providing different paths to the market.
+In our projects, instead of it being called asset generation, we call it a project asset token, so we’re providing different paths to the market.
 It’s a different bundle and a different mix of services.
-We’re trying to provide this by being a tracking point for green energy off solar farms or right off the solar panels.
+We’re trying to provide this by being a tracking point for green energy off solar farms or the right of the solar panels.
 WePower and other ones such as Power Ledger have to take their sense of truth from the smart meter.
-Here in Australia the smart meter is owned by the energy retailer and the smart meter energy retailer really holds back a lot of the information.
+Here in Australia, the smart meter is owned by the energy retailer and the smart meter energy retailer really holds back a lot of the information.